Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: Bifurcation analysis

+Notice that, for a chosen $W$, the kernel $\mathcal V$ is now higher dimensional than when we were diagonalizing in $L^2_S(\mathbb T^d)$.
+Note also that a particular case of Theorem \ref{thm:ebl} is Theorem \ref{thm:main} when the only symmetries are reflections on each coordinate.
+The dimension of the Fix criterion then comes down to the uniqueness of the index $k^*$.
+The general result of Theorem \ref{thm:ebl} does not indicate whether the bifurcation is saddle-node, transcritical or pitchfork, but for a specific choice of symmetries of $W$ and of the isotropy group $\Sigma$, it is possible to check the needed hypotheses of Theorem 2.3.2 in \cite{CL-equivariantbif} to specify the type of bifurcation.
+In all the cases we have checked at hand, the bifurcations are of pitchfork type like in Theorem \ref{thm:main_2}.

+\begin{remark} In Theorem \ref{thm:ebl}, we consider the lattice generated by the vectors $(L,0,\dots,0)$, $\dots$, $(0,\dots,0,L)$ for the sake of clarity.
+Indeed, it allows us to obtain the same bifurcation condition \eqref{eqn:W_tilde_equal_0} as in Theorem \ref{thm:main}.

+The fact that additional bifurcation points are not appearing when we consider a finer lattice generated by the vectors $(L/n,0,\dots,0), \dots, (0,\dots,0,L/n)$, $n\in\N^*$ is not obvious due to the nonlinear aspects of the condition.
+However, thanks to Lemma \ref{lm:g_eta}, we can rewrite the $L$-dependency in a clearer form:

+Hence, taking a smaller square lattice of length $L/n$ would introduce a factor $n^\frac d2$ in the right-hand side of \eqref{eqn:W_tilde_equal_0}.
+The corresponding rescaling of the Fourier modes (note that since the integration area is smaller in the computation of $\Phi^\kappa_0$, $W$ has to be rescaled), introduces a factor $n^\frac d2$ in the left-hand side too.
+Hence, the bifurcation condition remains unchanged. \end{remark}

-Following \cite[Remark 4.6]{CGPS20}, we introduce the equivalence relation $k \sim l$ if and only if there exists $\zeta\in \mathfrak{S}_d$ such that $k=\zeta(l)$ and denote $[k]$ the equivalence class of any $k\in \N^d$.
-We also define the space of exchangeable coordinates functions
+\begin{remark} In the spirit of \cite[Remark 4.6]{CGPS20}, we can do another interesting particular case at hand.
+Let $\mathfrak{S}_d$ be the group of permutations of $\{1,\dots,d\}$.
+Introduce the equivalence relation in $\N^d$, $k \sim l$ if and only if there exists $\zeta\in \mathfrak{S}_d$ such that $k=\zeta(l)$, and denote $[k]$ the equivalence class of any $k\in \N^d$.
+Define the space of exchangeable coordinate functions